Example law personal statement

 I feel the added responsibility that university brings will put me in good stead when eventually seeking employment, possibly in a foreign country as well.

-This example personal statement must not be replicated.
+This example personal statement for law must not be replicated.
 This would be classed as plagiarism and most admissions tutors are aware of this website!

 To find out more about the universities and courses you can apply to, head over to our LLB Course directory.